Prof. Dr. Michael Goebel

 Sprechstunde

-Michael Goebel holds the Einstein Professorship in Global History.
-Prior to his arrival at Freie Universität Berlin in 2021, he was the Pierre du Bois Chair “Europe and the World” at the Graduate Institute Geneva.
+Michael Goebel is the Einstein Professor in Global History, the Co-Director of the Frankreich-Zentrum, and the Deputy Director of the Friedrich-Meinecke-Institut.
+Prior to his arrival at Freie Universität Berlin in 2021, he was the Pierre du Bois Chair “Europe and the World” at the Geneva Graduate Institute.
 Since the completion of his Ph.D. at University College London in 2006, he also held positions at the Institute of Historical Research, London, the European University Institute, Freie Universität Berlin, and Harvard University.

 Michael Goebel is the Principal Investigator of the SNSF-funded research project Patchwork Cities, which investigates the history of ethnic segregation in port cities.
 A podcast about this project can be found here.
-He is a member of the board of directors of the Global Urban History Project and of the advisory board of the ZEIT Foundation's program Beyond Borders.
+He is a member of the Arbeitskreis für Moderne Sozialgeschichte, of the board of directors of the Global Urban History Project, and of the advisory board of the ZEIT Foundation's program Beyond Borders.
 Together with Tracy Neumann and Joseph Prestel, he is an editor of the Cambridge Elements in Global Urban History.

 Outreach and Public Lectures